 You may have noticed increased disrespect in your household.
 Perhaps your teenager has become rude to the point of hurting feelings.
 Maybe they are becoming impulsive and destructive.
 There is a clear divide between what is a typical and manageable “attitude” of teen growth and more problematic behaviour.
 As your child develops an interest in new social circles, their own privacy and, yes, romantic relationships, they may also experiment with smoking or alcohol.
 Although you set your own household boundaries, look back to how you experienced those same feelings as a means of connection.
 But what do we do when our teenagers cross the line?

-A great way to rehabilitate a problem teenager and get them back on track to a successful life is looking for help with a social treatment centre.
+A great way to rehabilitate a problem teenager and get them back on track to a successful life is to seek help from a social treatment centre.
 Here, young people are re-taught vital social skills through group and family therapy, as a means to deal with issues like depression, anxiety, abuse and addiction.
 Ignite Teen Treatment takes a holistic and clinical approach to improvement with a host of courses that involve both your teenager and family setup.
 With dedicated and professional support staff including therapists, psychiatrists and mentors, your teenager can get back on track.
-These outside forms of intervention are oftentimes the best way to make a difference, be it through residential therapy or clinical programmes.
+These outside forms of intervention are often the best way to make a difference, whether through residential therapy or clinical programmes.

 *Don’t forget to download my #FREE Lifestyle APP Live a Well-Designed Life